 About 4,000 refugees, mostly women and children have arrived since the offensive began in the first week of June.

 They have brought little with them except stories of trauma and suffering and fears for those left behind, which they shared with our reporter Kong Janoi.
+It is the wet season in Mae On Son, a terrible time to be living in temporary shelters.

 A sick child is crying.
 A thin plastic sheet is the only protection for this medical clinic.
 There is only one health work to care for the sick.
 Nan Hti arrived recently after the fight reached her village.